 Where you work—geographically speaking—is the largest factor when determining your salary potential.
 In certain parts of the country, salaries for sheriff’s deputies are higher to reflect a higher cost of living.
-For example, the annual, median salary for sheriff’s deputies in California is $104,790, while in Louisiana, it’s just $40,480.
+For example, you can naturally expect sheriff’s deputies in California to earn more than their counterparts in Louisiana.

 Larger jurisdictions also often come with larger sheriff’s deputy salaries, as do larger sheriff’s departments.
-For example, sheriff’s deputies with the Los Angeles County Sheriff’s Department, one of the largest sheriff’s departments in the U.S., earn a starting salary of $66,072-$82,080.
+Some of the metro areas with the highest paid patrol officers include:

 From advanced critical thinking and communication skills to a solid foundation in the criminal justice system, college degrees (anywhere from an associate’s degree to a master’s degree) can provide sheriff’s deputies with skills that translate well to work in the field of law enforcement.
 While degrees in criminal justice are the favored post-secondary course of education for sheriff’s deputies, other popular degrees in law enforcement include criminology, sociology, public safety, accounting, forensic science, cybersecurity, and STEM-related fields like science, technology, and engineering.